Setting Family Boundaries by Rancho Cucamonga Therapist

 1. Reflect on Your Needs

 Ask yourself what you need to feel safe, respected, and at ease within your family.
 Journaling or speaking with a therapist can help clarify your feelings.
+To learn more about self-care and marianismo for latina read this blog.

 2. Start with Self-Compassion